 03 of 17

-If we travel back through the mists of history, we find that "daisy" was once spelled "day's eye."
-It was a sun metaphor, and very much reflective of the ambiance created by this plant: it is difficult to contemplate a daisy and not come away with a sunny outlook on life.
+Traveling back through the mists of history finds that 'daisy' was once spelled 'day's eye' -- a metaphor for the sun, and very much reflective of the ambiance created by this plant.
+It is difficult to contemplate a daisy and not come away with a sunny outlook on life.
 But this classic flower is more than just eye candy.
-Becky Shasta daisies are tough plants and display an endurance that belies their delicate appearance.
+Becky Shasta daisies are tough plants, displaying resilience and endurance which belie their delicate appearance.

 05 of 17